LangwenH/Linear-Predictive-Coder/README.md

 # How To Run
 ** Make sure MATLAB(latest version) is installed

-** Put both files in the same folder
+** Put both files(LPC.m with .mp3 file) in the same folder

 ** Open LPC.m file and run it.

+## Comments
+Different audio (.mp3) files can be coded/decoded by changing the input file name in the code.